dolidius/E-card/README.md

 $ npm start
 ```

-The application will start running on port 3000.
+The application will be running on port 3000.